jamiegl/xyzblog/content/posts/azure-quantum-thoughts/index.md

 The next announcment was that Microsoft have [managed to generate topological qubits](https://blogs.microsoft.com/blog/2023/06/21/accelerating-scientific-discovery-with-azure-quantum/), exotic quasi-particles with characteristics that make them inherently noise-tolerant.
 This is exciting as the idea of a topological quantum computer has been around since 1997.
 It is still early days for the technology and topological qubits are not a part of any quantum computers offered by vendors.

 The final announcment, and the one that caught my eye, is the fact that Copilot has been trained for quantum computing use cases.
 In particular it is now able to generate Q# code (Q# is Microsoft's high level DSL for writing code to run on quantum hardware) based off a prompt.

-**As a disclaimer, I'm no expert in quantum computing but I did spend a lot of time learning about them and researching them during my degree.**

 # Problems with quantum computing
 The overarching issue with quantum computers is mainly one of scale caused by an underlying phenomena known as decoherance.
 You can think of decoherence as noise that causes the qubits that perform your computing to become error-prone, and ultimately useless if exposed for too long without correction.
 Qubits are very sensitive to this noise which makes it hard to scale the number of qubits in your computer as you run into issues like cross talk and operational fidelity (whenever I perform an operation on a qubit, I introduce noise to that qubit - we have more to worry about than just environmental noise).